Thank you for contacting

 Section 179 Deduction and Business-Use Thresholds

-Purchased vehicles create different risks, especially when accelerated deductions are claimed.
+Purchased vehicles pose different risks, especially when accelerated depreciation is claimed.

 Recapture Risks Under Section 179

 Section 179 allows businesses to expense qualifying vehicle purchases in the year the vehicle is placed in service, subject to dollar limits and business-use requirements.
-The vehicle must be used more than 50 percent for business in the first year and maintain that level in later years.
+The vehicle must be used for more than 50 percent business use in the first year and maintain that level in later years.

-If business use later drops below the threshold, the IRS may recapture part of the Section 179 Deduction.
+If business use later drops below the threshold, the IRS may recapture part of the Section 179 deduction.
 This recapture increases taxable income and may result in interest owed, creating an unexpected tax liability.
-Bonus depreciation rules can also apply, adding complexity to the tax implications.
+Bonus depreciation rules can also apply, further complicating the tax implications.

 Misclassifying a Lease as a Purchase